Sanchita-36/SizeClass_Example/README.md

 It shows how we use size classes to create a design for Portrait orientation in iPhone and iPad devices.

-I am still a learner, any suggestions would be appreciated.
-Thank you.
+I am still a learner trying to build good applications and get good understanding of iOS Development.
+If you have any suggestions please send them at email id - sanchitalachke@gmail.com and DONT FORGET TO ADD -> "GITHUB SUGGESTION FOR - (PROJECT NAME)" TO YOUR SUBJECT LINE.
+Thank You!